wg-osr/walkerga.github.io/_posts/2020-11-9-base-rules.md

 - valuable (bag of gold coins)
 - treasure (bag of platinum coins)

-A bag of coins take an Inventory slot.
+A bag of coins takes an Inventory slot.
 When in town, you can trade items from one category for another in the same category (at the referee's discretion, just say what you are looking for).
 Alternatively, 4 mundane objects are worth 1 valuable, and 4 valuables are worth 1 treasure.
 </details>

 ---